grpc/proposal/A43-sdk-authorization.md

       does not match principal.
    3. We also get a match if there is no client certificate, and principal is an empty string.

-   If the *principals* list is empty, we only check for step 1 above, i.e. applies to any user that is authenticated.
+   Consider the case where the *principals* list is empty, then we only check for step 1 above, i.e. rule matches for any authenticated user.
 3. Each *request* could contain a list of URL *paths* (i.e. fully qualified RPC methods) and list of http *headers* to match.
 Refer JSON schema above to understand matching semantics.